Thomas Lanigan-Schmidt: Early years and Stonewall uprising

+Artwork

 Lanigan-Schmidt began by exhibiting his art in his own apartment; an early major exhibit in 1969 was titled The Sacristy of the Hamptons.

 Another home exhibit was titled The Summer Palace of Czarina Tatlina.

-In these early home exhibits, and also in at least one later recreation of an early exhibit, he guided visitors through the exhibit in drag in character as art collector Ethel Dull.
+In these early home exhibits, and also in at least one later recreation of an early exhibit, he guided visitors through the exhibit in drag, as the character art collector Ethel Dull.
+His work has received critical acclaim, despite not being very widely known.

-While Lanigan Schmidt's art is not widely known, he has received critical acclaim.